 SFTS: Course must be retaken if it is a required course.

 Audits are posted to the student’s transcript.

-ASBW: Permission of the instructor is required.
-See current ABSW fee schedule and auditor policy.
+BST: Permission of the instructor is required.
+See current BST fee schedule and auditor policy.

 CDSP: Audited courses included on transcript if student registers for course.